OmarBedawi/my_first_e-store/README.md

 ##### Images
 The background image of the Homepage is coming from a google research.

-The e-book cover images have been borrowed from [ebooks.com](ebooks.com/en-nl/)
+The e-Book cover images have been borrowed from the website [ebooks.com](ebooks.com/en-nl/)

 ##### Fonts
 To keep the website consistent, [Google Fonts Lato](https://fonts.google.com/specimen/Lato)